jtlapp/kysely-mapper/README.md

 ## EntireRowTransforms

 `EntireRowTransforms` is a class that provides transforms for defining a table mapper whose queries all receive and return entire rows of the table.
-Use it when you want to read and write entire rows but also respect the expected insert and update return columns.
+You can use it when you want to read and write entire rows but also respect the expected insert and update return columns.
 The class exists merely for your convenience.

-Here is how you create a table mapper that uses these transforms:
+Here is how to create a table mapper that uses these transforms:

 ```ts
 const KEY_COLUMNS = ['id'];